 But for the vast majority of 16 year-olds, the appropriate place is the juvenile justice system-appropriate for juveniles, by obtaining better outcomes, and appropriate for North Carolina's citizens, by creating a safer state for all.

 Marc Levin is Director of the Center for Effective Justice at the Texas Public Policy Foundation.

-Jeanette Moll is Juvenile Justice Policy Analyst at the Center for Effective Justice, Texas Public Policy Foundation.
+Jeanette Moll was formerly Juvenile Justice Policy Analyst for the Center for Effective Justice at the Texas Public Policy Foundation.